FountainExponential/web/README.md

 Centering the text around entities would allow for organization of the text similar to what is in computer science called object oriented programming.
 Although the main story should read as a screenplay, interaction with entities not relevant to the story should be relegated to files holding the elements and interaction specific to that entity.

-## Fountain Exponential technical similarities
+## Fountain Exponential technical details
 ### Fountain
 Fountain has support for screenplay specific things like Act, Sequence and Scene.
 These are spans of time.
 An Act is a defined part of the story structure.
 A Sequence, is contained in an Act and had to do with the reals of film being switched, but is now multiple scenes.
 A Scene is a span of time on a specific location, possibly with sub locations.
 These spans of time are similar to methods or functions in a programming language, because once they get called, some action gets performed.